quantify-os/quantify-core/docs/installation.md

 ### Potential issues: PyQtGraph and PyQt5

-Quantify-core has a dependency on the PyQt5 package, which itself has a dependency on the Qt5 runtime.
+{mod}`quantify-core` has a dependency on the `PyQt5  package, which itself has a dependency on the Qt5 runtime.
 On most systems, the standard installation process will correctly install Qt.
 The Anaconda installation should resolve issues with installation on Windows or macOS.
 You may need to consult a search engine if you have a more exotic system.